clux/facemaulers/REAL_IDEAS.md

 subnautica/soma/atlantis <- inspiration

 ## Religions
+talk to players first and design few gods from it..
 ### XR
 Xtinction Religion - uprising protesters turned violent slaughtered large amount of "enemies of humanity" everywhere